heretichjkl/fuck_rcon/README.md

 # rcon-cli
-Rcon client for Half-Life/Counter-Strike 1.6 written in C
+Rcon client for Half-Life/Counter-Strike 1.6 written in C. ( Not finished yet )